Determine the currently protected area

 - On the ribbon, on the Fields tab, in the Manage Edits section, click Save.

-- Right-click the Area_KM field name and click Calculate Geometry.
+- In the table, right-click the Area_KM field name and choose Calculate Geometry.

 The Calculate Geometry tool allows you to add calculated data based on feature geometry to an attribute.

-- On the Calculate Geometry tool, in the Geometry Attributes section, for Field, choose Area_KM.
+- In the Calculate Geometry tool, in the Geometry Attributes section, for Field, choose Area_KM.

 - For Property, choose Area (geodesic).